TL;DR Answer Box

 This is the strategy we use at Tailored Wealth, and here’s why:

-Risk-Based Guardrails adapt to your actual retirement journey.
+Risk-based guardrails adapt to your actual retirement journey.
 You get:

 - Clear upper and lower guardrails to guide decisions